rohanmishra0396/react-js-0-to-1/README.md

 3. Create a folder by `your_name_or_nickname` at location `assignments/solutions`
 4. Add your submission files inside the folder created in step-3
 5. Git push your submission in your branch created in step-2
+6. Raise a pull request from your "solution" branch to the "main" branch